 "Do you meet on Sunday nights?"

 Our Sunday evening service meets from 6:00 to 7:00 p.m.
 This service is more informal and includes a time of singing, snacks, and Bible study.
 We all use our Bibles, and the teaching format allows for good discussion and a "question and answer" time.
 The smaller crowd on Sunday nights creates the opportunity for us to get to know each other better.

-Our senior high youth group (called "Momentum") also meets on Sunday nights from 6:00 to 8:00 p.m.
-The teenagers, led by Pastor Josh Andrews, use the "Word of Life" curriculum and also enjoy a good time of fun games and teen-friendly snacks!
+Our senior high youth group (called "Momentum") also meets on Sunday nights from 6:00 to 8:00 p.m during the school year.
+The teenagers, led by Matt and Maggie Austin, use the "Word of Life" curriculum and also enjoy a good time of fun games and teen-friendly snacks!

 “What happens on Wednesday nights?"

 On Wednesday nights Galilee is filled with lots of activity!
 Our Awana Club (Kindergarten through 6th grade) meets from 6:20 to 8:30 p.m.